dinosoeren/playwriter-mcp/README.md

 **User Collaboration Features:**

-- **Right-click → "Copy Playwriter Element Reference"** (still unreleased, coming soon) - Pin any element and reference it as `globalThis.playwriterPinnedElem1` in your automation code
+- **Right-click → "Copy Playwriter Element Reference"**  - Pin any element and reference it as `globalThis.playwriterPinnedElem1` in your automation code
 - **Vimium-style visual labels** - `screenshotWithAccessibilityLabels()` captures screenshots with clickable labels on all interactive elements
 - **Tab group organization** - Connected tabs are grouped together with a green "playwriter" label
 - **Bypass automation detection** - Disconnect the extension temporarily to pass bot detection (e.g., Google login), then reconnect